daeunyeo/EEGNet-deap/README.md

 **Motivation**
 - Previous sleep stage classification using LSTM relied on FFT summary values, preventing direct learning of raw EEG waveforms
+- LSTM also lacks the ability to learn spatial relationships between electrodes, as it only processes along the time axis
-- EEGNet addresses this by learning temporal and spatial patterns simultaneously through Depthwise and Separable Convolutions
+- EEGNet addresses both limitations by learning temporal and spatial patterns simultaneously through Depthwise and Separable Convolutions
 - Parameter count reduced from 18,000 (LSTM) to 1,746,
   while switching from FFT summary values to raw 32-channel EEG input